Achilles Australia

 Unexpected hazard: STOP

-Check out this short video on guiding technique put together by United in Stride - Click Here
+Check out these two short video's on guiding technique put together by United in Stride - Click Here and Achilles International - Click Here

 Be clear and decisive with your language.
 Do not try to over communicate and always interrupt normal conversation to advise of an obstacle.